TimmoTaffy/TimmoTaffy.github.io/about.markdown

 Timmo is a nickname.

 The site is powered by Jekyll and integrated with Cusdis for comments.
-I will make the site look better if I learn some HTML some day.
+I will make the site look better if I learn some HTML one day.

 ----------------------------------------------------------------------------------------